nazrhhh/API-Performance-and-Security-Testing-Tool/README.md

 ## License

-This project was developed for academic purposes as part of CPT6324 Final Year Project II at Multimedia University.
+This project was developed for academic purposes as part of CPT6324 Final Year Project II at Multimedia University (MMU).
 © 2026 Haizatul Nazirah Nizam Binti Hairunizam.
 All rights reserved.